 - Keep your cool!
 Try not to become overheated.

 - Lie on your left side when resting to improve circulation.

 - Sit down if you feel lightheaded and take deep, controlled breaths.

 10. Leg cramps are caused by the increased pressure of your growing uterus and typically occur during the second trimester.
 Here’s how to help:

 - Avoid crossing your legs for extended periods of time.

-- Stretch the leg gently if you have a cramp by straightening it, flex your foot and pull your toes toward you.
-Massage the cramp or apply heat.
+- If you have a cramp, stretch the leg gently by straightening it; then flex your foot and pull your toes toward you.
+Massage the cramp, or apply heat.

 - Avoid lying on your back.